xx299x/DrissionPagePlus/README.en.md

 - driver_options - Chrome configuration parameters, can receive Options object or dictionary
 - session_options - session configuration parameters, receive dictionary
 - driver_path - chromedriver.exe path, if not set, system variables must be set in the system
+- ini_path - ini file path, the default is the ini file in the DrissionPage folder

 ### session